What is query optimization? Tips to write efficient queries

 Taking this a step further, Query Advisor can proactively examine an organization’s Snowflake queries, identify potential inefficiencies and provide suggestions on how to improve them.

-Establish an alerting mechanism
+2. Establish an alerting mechanism

 You don’t want your monthly bill to tell you that an expensive query cost the company excess money.
 An alerting mechanism can help you catch queries that should not be running, have run past a certain time, or have timed out (over the weekend, for example).
 Assuming you know the max query time, setting a query timeout is also helpful to avoid runaway queries.
 If you don’t know the max query time, as is often the case, an alerting mechanism is a helpful solution.
 Lastly, alerting mechanisms can help identify when there is a problem with a query so the user avoids running it repeatedly in hopes of success.

-Reduce data scans
+3. Reduce data scans

 Another important way to optimize queries is in reducing the amount of data scanned.
 In Snowflake, queries with more bytes to read means longer times and greater costs.
 A business can improve query performance and reduce bytes by using the right filters in Snowflake to help narrow down the data that will be processed and scanned.
 Other strategies are avoiding certain types of joins that require large data scans and breaking a large query into multiple pieces.

-Pay attention to data spillage
+4. Pay attention to data spillage

 Queries that trigger spillage due to warehouse size require quick attention.
 They are an indication of a bad query that needs to be rewritten or a warehouse that is too small to run the query.
 A business that continues to run a query in a smaller warehouse will incur greater costs.

 When it comes to tuning a query, the below example illustrates two options.
 Knowing when to choose option A (query tuning) or option B (adjust warehouse sizing) often comes down to the level of effort to tune individual queries and the frequency of the query that is run.
-Option B might be best if a query is only running once or infrequently.
-However, if it is a costly query and is run frequently, spending time tuning it in Option A may be the best choice.

-query tuning vs adjusting warehouse size
+Diagram showing 2 options for query tuning vs adjusting warehouse sizing.

 Optimize queries to operate efficiently in the cloud